 Michelle documented and shared her journey every step of the way, through raw video messages, photos, and of course her writing.
 She felt that it was important to share her experience – the good, the bad, the bald – while doing her best to stay strong and positive.
 She quickly realized that she was also helping others who were facing a battle of their own.
 In many ways, she says that it was her ability to provide this inspirational support that helped guide her down her own path towards healing.

-She will be sharing her emotional voyage in her upcoming memoir: CANCER DON’T CARE.
 While memoir is a complete departure from Michelle’s earlier professional work, it reflects her natural, self-expressive style, and the poetic rhythm of her writing.
 Much like her poetry, it is deeply personal, yet relatable.

 On being a writer, Michelle says,